f--f/nano-patents/README.md

 The "game" side of things was always meant to be open locally (reading an SQLite file from within the DOM isn't really ideal).
 Opening within Chrome requires the `--allow-file-access-from-files` flag to be turned on (if accessed locally) but it works fine in Firefox by default.

-For the sake of proper attribution, any external scripts used are linked directly to their respective repositories.
+For the sake of proper attribution, any external scripts used are linked directly to their respective repositories (see `index.html`).

 ### screenshot:
 ![Screenshot](/screenshot.png?raw=true "Screenshot")